drew-m7/Prolog-Programs/README.md

-# Prolog-stuff
+# Prolog-Programs
-Some prolog stuff
+Some programs written in prolog